Nikon D3500 Review

 |Full specs:||Nikon D3500 specifications|

 The Nikon D3400 has filled the entry-level DSLR role for the company since September 2016 and has done so very successfully.
-Nikon has decided to double down on what has made that camera popular with beginners with the new Nikon D3500 by making the D3500 even more compact and enhancing its ease of use.
+Nikon has decided to double down on what has made that camera popular with beginners with the new D3500 by making it even more compact and enhancing its ease of use.
 Let's look closer at the new D3500 and see precisely what has changed.

 - Redesigned camera body makes the D3500 Nikon's "most portable entry-level DSLR ever"